The Father Factor

 Consequently, there is a "father factor" in nearly all of the social issues facing America today.

+Click here to see data on the positive impact of father involvement.
 Scroll down to view data on the effects of father absence on: poverty, maternal and child health, incarceration, crime, teen pregnancy, child abuse, drug and alcohol abuse, education, and childhood obesity.

 Father Factor in Poverty